Expert Q&A: The Designers

 Bryan: I’ll share an example that may seem small, but cost-wise, it had a dramatic impact.
 For one of our restoration projects, we were placing post and wattle structures in some eroded gullies.
 This involved driving in posts across a gully and placing wattles (branches intertwined to create a dense log) between them.
 Our plans called for 18-inch wattles.
 That size had proven effective on a prior project, so that was our basis.
 Our contractor came back with a cost estimate for those structures that was something crazy.
 I don’t recall the exact amount, but it was something like five times what we had expected.

-Because this was a design-build project, were able to have a discussion with the contractor at 60% design.
+Because this was a design-build project, we were able to have a discussion with the contractor at 60% design.
 They told us that they could no longer get 18-inch wattles, so they had costed out using multiple smaller wattles and the manual labor time to intertwine them to make them 18 inches.
 They said, “If these wattles can be nine or 12 inches, it’ll be a fifth of the cost.”
 We all agreed that would work.
 This sounds silly, but had that project not been design-build, the client might have ended up spending significantly more money because that was going to be the only way the contractor would’ve been able to come up with that material.
 It is an example I always look back to when I think about the value of having the contractor’s input early on.

 Suzanne: We had a project where the client wanted to restore a stream that flowed through a pond after dewatering.
 The dam had a road across the top of it, so it would be left in place with a larger culvert at the new invert installed to allow flow through.
 The restoration approach proposed in the RFP was going to cost more than their budget allowed.
 When we started talking to the contractor, we realized we could restore that part of the stream with the pond sediment in place, rather than taking all the sediment out to get down to the new culvert and then putting a drop structure in at the bottom.
 Coming up with this solution required figuring out if the contractor could work on the ponded sediment with their machinery, if it was feasible with the hydraulics, and if there was a way for them to access that part of the site without sinking.
 By working together with the contractor, we came up with a proposal that met the client’s restoration goals…and budget.